 The result for merchants is a customized solution based on their business objectives and inventory requirements that enables them to compete and scale at an enterprise level.
 Ahead we’ll examine the top ten business outcomes merchants can expect when they abandon legacy fulfillment models for a flexible and scalable solution.

 On Demand Warehousing: A Real-World Solution

 LS2 Helmets needed a new fulfillment solution to meet their customers’ changing delivery expectations.
 As they weighed their options they determined that an in-house solution would require too much overhead, traditional 3PL’s were too expensive and inflexible, and negotiating lower freight costs on their own was unfeasible.
-After extensive research, they discovered the innovative new model of on demand warehousing.
+After extensive research, they discovered on demand warehousing.

 10 Ways On Demand Warehousing Will Benefit Your Business

 1. Guaranteed fast shipping to meet customer expectations

 Consumers have come to expect 2-day shipping guarantees for all ecommerce orders, regardless of vendor.
 In fact, recent survey data shows that 37% of consumers expect even faster shipping from small businesses than major retailers, and if your business is selling on marketplaces like Amazon as part of a multichannel selling strategy, meeting the delivery expectations of Prime and similar membership programs is key to winning the buy box.